qutip/qutip/doc/introduction.rst

 - Bloch sphere vectors now look like arrows instead of lines.

+- Continous variable functions for calculating correlation and covariance matrices, the Wigner covariance matrix and the logarithmic negativity for for multimode fields in Fock basis.

 - The master-equation solver (mesolve) now accepts pre-constructed Liouvillian terms, which makes it possible to solve master equations that are not on the standard Lindblad form.